Portage is a home-visiting education service for children aged 1 to 3 years with significant developmental delay and complex SEND needs.

 Portage is a partnership between parents and professionals where parents take the lead role.
 The service responds flexibly to the individual needs of each child and family, in order to equip parents with the skills and confidence to help their child play, learn and gain new skills.

-Portage Officers usually deliver Portage to parents and their child at home, although advice and support may be offered via a Portage Stay and Play group or via virtual video sessions.
+Portage Officers usually deliver Portage to parents and their child at home, although advice and support may be offered via a Portage group activitiy or via virtual video sessions.
 They begin by looking at what activities the child enjoys and the skills they already have and build on this.

 - designing activities for parents and their child to do together

 - breaking activities down into small, achievable steps